 3) Snow crossing (ungroomed) off Forest Loop by Mosquito Creek bridge out of Erling Stordahl.
 This crossing is about 1/4 mile east of Stampede Pass Rd.

 This huge Sno-Park has a lot of offer and is a very busy place.
-Skiers can enjoy tours up to Lost Lake or up to Stampede and Dandy Passes if they would like some climbing and don't mind sharing the trail with snowmobilers.
+Skiers can enjoy tours up to Lost Lake or up to Stampede and Dandy passes if they would like some climbing and don't mind sharing the trail with snowmobilers.
 This option is best chosen on a weekday.
-Also, skiing the Palouse to Cascade State Park Trail (P2C) all the way to Lake Easton State Park is an option.
-You will have to walk on one small plowed section and cross a barricaded ungroomed bridge to get there.
-The P2C trail going east from Stampede Pass is groomed with snowmobile funds and trail is shared with snowmobiles.
+Also, skiing the Palouse to Cascade State Park Trail (P2C) all the way to Lake Easton Reload Sno-Park is an option.
+You will have to walk on one short plowed section.
+The bridge to continue into Lake Easton State Park is barricaded in the winter.
+The P2C trail going east from Stampede Pass (54 road) is groomed with snowmobile funds and trail is shared with snowmobiles.
 Light use.